fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 {{< file "python" "null_checks.py" >}}
 {{< highlight "python" >}}
+# OK version 🤔: Unnecessary explicit check
+if user is not None: # user is an object, always truthy if not None
+    print(f"user exists and equals {user}")
+# This is okay if it makes the code safer or more readable.

+# Pythonic version 🐍: Shorten when safe ✅
+if user: # user is an object, always truthy if not None
+    print(f"user exists and equals {user}")

-# Explicit null check: Necessary if the value could be falsey even if not None
+# Pythonic version 🐍: Use specific guard if the value could be falsey when not None ✅
 if num_comments is not None: # Could be 0
     print(f"num_comments exists and equals {num_comments}")

-# Concise version 🐍: Use simplified if when safe ✅
-if user: # an object
-    print(f"user exists and equals {user}")
 {{< /highlight >}}